-In one study, it reduced hot flashes by an average of 33%.
-A review of several studies found that acupuncture may increase estrogen levels, which can reduce symptoms and promote better sleep (
+In one study, it reduced the frequency of hot flashes by 36.7% over 6 months.
+A review of several studies found that acupuncture may increase estrogen levels, which can help reduce symptoms and promote better sleep (

-Find a Way to Relieve Stress
+Find a way to relieve stress

 Stress relief is also important during the menopausal transition.

 In addition to increasing the risk of heart disease, stress leads to elevated cortisol levels, which are associated with increased abdominal fat (

 Here are a few other tips that can help with weight loss during menopause or at any age.

 - Include dairy in your diet.
-Research suggests that dairy products can help you lose fat while retaining muscle mass (58, 59).
+Research suggests that dairy products can help you lose fat while retaining muscle mass (49, 50).

 - Practice mindful eating.
-Mindful eating may help reduce stress and improve your relationship with food, so you end up eating less (65, 66).
+Mindful eating may help reduce stress and improve your relationship with food, so you end up eating less (56,

-It’s also best to focus on health, rather than the number on the scale.
+It’s also best to focus on health rather than the number on the scale.